stffrdhrn/stffrdhrn.github.io/_drafts/unwind.md

 CFLAGS-sem_clockwait.c = -fexceptions -fasynchronous-unwind-tables
 ```

-If is missing such a line for `futex-internal.c`.
+It is missing such a line for `futex-internal.c`.
 The following patch and a
 libpthread rebuild fixes the issue!